SevenShepherd/SevenShepherd.github.io/about.markdown

 > Wealth gained hastily will dwindle, but whoever gathers little by little will increase it. &mdash; Proverbs 13:11

+> For the love of money is the root of all kinds of evil.
+And some people, craving money, have wandered from the true faith and pierced themselves with many sorrows. &mdash; 1 Timothy 6:10

 <!-- > “I laugh at those who think they can damage me.
 They do not know who I am, they do not know what I think, they cannot even touch the things which are really mine and with which I live.” &mdash; Epictetus -->

 > “The key is to keep company only with people who uplift you, whose presence calls forth your best.” &mdash; Epictetus